microsoft/SymCrypt/BUILD.md

 ## Build Instructions
-For Microsoft employees building the library internally, to include msbignum and RSA32 implementation benchmarks in the unit tests, make sure the SymCryptDependencies submodule is initialized by following the steps above (`git submodule update --init`).
+For Microsoft employees building the library internally, to include msbignum and RSA32 implementation benchmarks in the unit tests, make sure the SymCryptDependencies submodule is initialized by following the steps above (`git submodule init && git submodule update --checkout unittest/SymCryptDependencies`).
 When building, specify `/p:SymCryptTestLegacyImpl=true` for MSBuild, or `-DSYMCRYPT_TEST_LEGACY_IMPL=ON` for CMake.
 This only affects the unit tests, and does not change the functionality of the SymCrypt library itself.

 ### Using Python scripts
 Building SymCrypt can be complicated due to the number of platforms, architectures and targets supported.
 To improve